MattToast/cavi/README.md

-# cavi
+# Cavi

-Reimplimentation of purdueorbital::avionics using c++ for sensor/gpio work
+A reimplimentation of Purdue Orbital's Avionics Control System using c++ for sensor/gpio work.